Haixing-Hu/vue-format/README.md

 $ gulp test:coveralls
 ```

-And you can also run `bower install` and `gulp build` together with the
+You can also run `bower install` and `gulp build` together with the following
-following command:
+command:
 ```shell
 npm build
 ```